charlieshao5189/charlieshao5189.github.io/source/_posts/interest/2018-restaurants-list-of-2018.md

 - Website: https://www.popolare.no/
 - Style: Italian
 - Visit Time: August 3, 2018
-- Shoppinglist: Meat, pasta, IPA
+- Shopping List: Meat, pasta, IPA
-- Comments: First time to try italian dish instead of pizza.
+- Comments: First time to try Italian dish instead of pizza.
 It tastes very good, different than any kind of food style I ate before.
-My perosnal salt torlarnce is light, so the ost is too salty for me.
-I
+My perosnal salt torlarnce is light, so the chess is too salty for me.

 ## Shanghai 2K18
 - Address:  Kirkegata 30 Oslo, Norway 0153
 - Website: https://www.facebook.com/shanghai2K18/
 - Style: shanghai dish
 - Visit Time: June 2, 2018
-- Shoppinglist: Sliced Beef in Chili Oi，Mapo Tofu
+- Shopping List: Sliced Beef in Chili Oi，Mapo Tofu
-- Comments: This resturant gave me an fantastick experience.
-It is better than any Chinese resturants or asian resturants I have visited in Norway.
+- Comments: This restaurant gave me an fantastic experience.
+It is better than any Chinese restaurants or Asian resturants I have visited in Norway.
 The environment is so confortable, the food are delicious.
 It provide the origianl chinese dish, not the one adapte to norwegian taste.
 I believe I will visit this resturant again and again.

 ## Asian street food